VARcrypt/VARcoin/README.md

 technology to operate
 with no central authority: managing transactions and issuing money are carried out collectively by the network.
-VARcoin is the name of open source software which enables the use of this currency.
+VARcoin is the name of open source software which enables the use of this currency based on the Bitcoin blockchain.

 License
 -------